Ubivin/Flo/README.md

 ##Features:
-* Multi-task with 2 fingers on screen simutanelously
+* Drag 1 finger around to avoid obstacles and collect stars
-* Dodge various obstacles
+* Speed of obstacles increase over time
 * Screen continously scrolls down
 * Touch an obstacle and you will lose
-* Complexity of obstacles increase over time

 ##What's working:
 - 2 finger touch is working